Laughter in the dark: the Jester God in American literature

 PHD (Doctor of Philosophy)

-Providence and government of God in literature, American literature, Effect of Calvinism on, Calvinism, Influence, 19th century, History and criticism, 20th century
+Providence and government of God in literature, American literature -- Effect of Calvinism on, Calvinism -- Influence, American literature -- 19th century -- History and criticism, American literature -- 20th century -- History and criticism

 All rights reserved (no additional license for public reuse)